Difference Between Fixed Capital and Fluctuating Capital

 Capital is the money or assets a business uses to fund its operations and growth.
 Businesses need capital to purchase equipment, maintain inventory, and cover day-to-day expenses.
 There are majorly two types of capital: fixed capital, like machinery and buildings, which are long-term investments, and fluctuating capital, like cash and inventory, which varies with business activities.

-In this article, we will cover the difference between fixed and fluctuating capital.
-Let's understand the difference between them in detail. a
+This article will cover the difference between fixed and fluctuating capital.
+Let's understand the difference between them in detail.

 Must read: What is Finance?